 However, increasing CLV is not something that happens overnight.
 It’s just as difficult as it is crucial to drive CLV.
 But, there are incremental steps you can take today that will advance your CLV-related efforts in the future.
 The best way to achieve your goal is to understand customers fully, and there’s no better way to understand customers than employing a journey-based approach.

-For instance, leveraging a journey-based approach will reveal customer journeys that negatively impact CLV, such as churn.
+For instance, leveraging a journey-based approach will reveal journeys that negatively impact CLV, like those of customers who churn.
 Analyzing all customer behavior uncovers not only which customers are likely to churn, but why.
 With that insight, you can mitigate churn by optimizing those customer’s journeys.

 How to Leverage Customer Journey Analytics to Influence CLV